 Positive Responses - If you have answered any of the questions on the application “yes” you must submit a notarized affidavit detailing the occurrence/situation, the outcome, date of occurrence, if it is a malpractice payment include the amount paid in your behalf.
 An affidavit is not needed if you responded to Question #12 regarding employment history.
 If applicable please submit copies of all court documents and/or arrest records.
 Letters from attorneys or insurance companies are not accepted in lieu of your statement; however they may be included with your statement.

-Criminal Background Checks - Any physician seeking initial licensure are required to submit to fingerprinting and a national criminal background check by the Indiana State Police.
+Criminal Background Checks - Any physician assistant seeking initial licensure are required to submit to fingerprinting and a national criminal background check by the Indiana State Police.
 The individual applicant will be responsible for the cost of the background check.
 The backgrounds must be done by the state approved vendor and any checks done outside the chain of command will not be accepted.
 Information on how to be fingerprinted and a list of frequently asked questions, go to criminal background check information.

 Official Transcript - Submit an official transcript of courses and grades from an approved Physician Assistant school showing that the degree has been confirmed.